s3lvatico/hamon/README.md

 Once you've built the project, you have multiple choices.

+**Note:** Always build the project beforehead.

 ### Using the provided batch files

-**Note:** Using the provided batch files requires the project to be built beforehand.
+**Note:** running the tool this way will result in seeing a demo.
+The random log file producer and the monitor will be spawned with some default values for your convenience.
+Let it run for 5-6 minutes and you should see the stats flowing as well as some alarms being raised and reset.

 From the command prompt, launch the `hamonStart.bat` file.

-It will spawn both the random log generator process and the monitor as well, with default options.
+It will spawn both the random log generator process and the monitor as well, with some default options.
 To stop both processes, launch the `hamonStop.bat` file.